How Much Does Buying in Bulk Save You?

 Meats, ready-to-eat meals, canned items, and any non-perishable, shelf-stable items are a good bulk buy.
 Paper products like toilet paper, paper towels, and paper plates are also smart purchases.

-If you’re a parent, buying diapers and wipes are Costco, Sam’s, BJ's or other bulk store will also save you big.
+If you’re a parent, buying diapers and wipes are Costco, Sam’s, BJ's or other bulk stores will also save you big.
 When we had our son, we did the calculations on diapers: at Target, Pampers Swaddlers cost $0.25/diaper.
 At Sam’s, it’s $0.21.
 Our son goes through about 12 diapers a day.
 So, buying diapers in bulk saves us about $0.48 per day.
 While it doesn’t seem like much, it saves us roughly $175/year.

-Other items to buy in bulk: candy, laundry and dish detergent, garbage bags, coffee (if you drink a lot), even dog food or treats.
+Other items to buy in bulk: candy, laundry, and dish detergent, garbage bags, coffee (if you drink a lot), even dog food or treats.
 Toothbrushes, cereal, and even jewelry can also be great buys.

 Worth noting: Don’t forget to factor in the cost of membership when calculating your yearly savings.
 For Sam’s, you’ll pay $45; for BJ’s, $50; and for Costco, $60, though many clubs offer different levels of membership.